Do you know, you can use PowerShell to scan Windows for viruses & malware and remove them? Here’s a detailed guide on how you can do it.

 5. Run Windows Security Offline Scan

-For those who don’t know, the offline scan functionality removes malware that is difficult to detect.
-However, the offline scan runs from a trusted environment.
+The offline scan functionality removes malware that is difficult to detect, but it runs from a trusted environment.
 That means you might lose your current work.

-So, before running the offline scan, make sure to save all of your opened files.
-To run Offline Scan via Powershell, execute the command –
+Before running the offline scan, make sure to save all of your open files.
+To run an Offline Scan via PowerShell, execute the command –

 Start-MpWDOScan

 This guide explains how to use PowerShell to scan Windows for malware.
-I hope this article helps you.
-Please share it with your friends.
 If you have any doubts about this, let us know in the comment box below.